Trace Labs Ltd.: The race to building a better Internet is on - Trace Labs leads the way in establishing Web3 foundations with Internet and industry pioneers

 - Dan Purtell - One of the leading global supply chain security experts and Group Director of Innovation at British Standards Institution;

-- Cristina Ventura - Investor, advisor and founder of Ventura X Ventures and has held senior executive positions in the luxury goods and technology industries for the world's most prestigious companies such as LVMH, Gucci, Prada IPO, opening Apple Hong Kong and China, and Lane Crawford Joyce Group;
+- Cristina Ventura - Investor, advisor and founder of Ventura X Ventures, who has held senior executive positions in the luxury goods and technology industries for the world's most prestigious companies such as LVMH, Gucci, Prada IPO, opening Apple Hong Kong and China, and Lane Crawford Joyce Group;

 - Yancey Spruill- CEO of DigitalOcean previously held positions in the finance industry and technology companies (CFO at DigitalGlobe and CFO/COO at Sendgrid, both of which he took public);